Toyota Supra coupe - MPG, running costs & CO2

 Toyota Supra MPG & CO2

 Some of the technology that pushes you back in your seat when you floor the accelerator in the 3.0-litre Supra also helps save fuel when cruising.
-A variable geometry turbocharger and a high-pressure fuel system that precisely sprays petrol into the cylinders, for example, helps the Supra achieve 34.4mpg on the WLTP cycle.
+A variable geometry turbocharger and a high-pressure fuel system that precisely sprays petrol into the cylinders, for example, helps the Supra achieve 34.4mpg.
 An eight-speed gearbox also helps keep revs low at motorway speeds, or if you choose the manual version you can shift up early to save fuel.
 During our testing we found it averaged just under 30mpg and was slightly more fuel-efficient than the Audi TT RS and Porsche 718 Cayman S.

 The 2.0-litre version of the Supra is in group 34, while the six-cylinder is in 38.
 This should make the Supra slightly more affordable to insure than the 718 Cayman, which is in groups 42-44 out of 50.

 Toyota offers a warranty that’s more generous than you’ll find on any sports car.
 Even the Supra is covered by its new 10-year/100,000 mile warranty with all its cars, which could add another selling point for anyone looking to buy a sports car with their head as well as their heart.
 It certainly beats the three-year cover offered by Audi and Porsche.

 Rather like Audi TT RS owners, a vast dealership network means Supra owners shouldn't struggle to get their cars serviced at a handy location.
 The Supra is also likely to be offered with the same servicing packages as other Toyota models, spreading the cost of maintenance over monthly instalments.
 An intermediate service is £375 and a full service is £595, or you can pay from £25 per month.
 Of course, given the sporting nature of the Supra, wear items like brake pads, discs and tyres will be much more expensive than for a Prius - or a GT 86 for that matter - and the Michelin Pilot Super Sport tyres are bespoke for Supra.